learn-co-curriculum/dsc-resampling-methods-lab/README.md

 $h_0: \mu_a = \mu_b$
 $h_1: \mu_a < \mu_b$

-Thus comparing our sample difference to the differences of our possible permutations, we look at the number of experiments from our combinations space that were the same or greater then our sample statistic, divided by the total number of permutations.
-In this case, 4 out of 5 of the permutation cases produced the same or greater differences in the two sample means.
+Thus comparing our sample difference to the differences of our possible combinations, we look at the number of experiments from our combinations space that were the same or greater then our sample statistic, divided by the total number of combinations.
+In this case, 4 out of 5 of the combination cases produced the same or greater differences in the two sample means.
 This value .8 is a strong indication that we cannot refute the null hypothesis for this instance.

 ```python